Fred Warmsley: 2015–present: Second name change and $uccessor

 On September 9, 2015, Warmsley released an extended play titled tHot eNhançeR under the new moniker "Dedekind Cut".
 He followed that up with a collaborative project with the musician Rabit titled R&D on January 19, 2016.
 On March 23, 2016 American Zen was released physically by Hospital Productions and digitally by Ninja Tune.
 In a review, Resident Advisor described American Zen as "new age" and having "chilling cinematic sound design".
-On September 1, 2016, it was announced that Warmsley would be releasing his debut studio album as Dedekind Cut, titled $uccessor, on November 11, 2016 on the NON Worldwide record label.
+On September 1, 2016, it was announced that Warmsley would be releasing his debut studio album as Dedekind Cut, titled $uccessor, on November 11, 2016.

-On January 15, 2018, Warmsley, under the alias of Barrio Sur, released बड़ा शोक (heart break), a rock-oriented mixtape that was previously recorded in the summer of 2017.
-The mixtape is dedicated to Chyna Gibson, a trans woman and performer of color from Sacramento, California who was shot dead in New Orleans, Louisiana during Mardi Gras.